stenson/mfi/articles/wendy-wang.md

 ƒ«img:/gif/wendy2.gif» [Wendy Wang](http://www.thesweethurt.com/) plays her 3/4-sized Kimball piano. (§:gif)

-∂The first time I met Wendy was at a bowling alley in the Eagle Rock neighborhood of Los Angeles, at a mutual friend’s birthday party.
-The first time I saw her perform was a few weeks later and a about a mile away, at the Hi-Hat, a new venue in the Highland Park neighborhood, with her band, The Sweet Hurt.
+∂The first time I saw Wendy Wang perform was at the Hi-Hat, a new venue in the Highland Park neighborhood, with her band, The Sweet Hurt.
 A friend let me know the gravity of the sitution.
 “You gotta see this show.”

 Find out more about Wendy at [thesweethurt.com](http://www.thesweethurt.com/). (§:intro)